 If one of your red indicator lights comes on, stop the car immediately in a safe place and turn off the engine.
 Most times you will need to have the vehicle towed to a service center to pinpoint and fix the issue.

-AdBlue No Restart — System issue or AdBlue too low, engine will not restart.
+AdBlue No Restart — System issue or AdBlue too low, the engine will not restart.

 Alternator — There is low voltage output from the alternator, charging has failed.